bokkypoobah/StatusNetworkTokenAudit/audit/README.md

 <br />

 ### DevTokensHolder
+* This contract will hold the developers tokens from the crowdsale that are released after time delays
+* [x] This contract uses the timestamp instead of block numbers to schedule the release of tokens, but this [timestamp dependence](https://github.com/ConsenSys/smart-contract-best-practices#timestamp-dependence) has no material consequences
+* [x] This contract's `claimTokens(...)` have an explicit statement that prevents the owner from claiming the time locked tokens
+* [x] There are areas with potential overflow, underflow and division errors but these are protected using the safe maths library
+* [x] There are no areas with potential type conversion errors
+* [x] The functions in this contract can only be called by the owner account
+* [x] No ethers are handled by this contract other than `claimTokens(...)`
+* LOW IMPORTANCE - There is no `function ()` that rejects ethers sent to this contract, but there is a `claimTokens(0x0)` to retrieve any accidentally sent ethers
 * My comments on the code can be found in [DevTokensHolder.md](DevTokensHolder.md)
 * Source [../contracts/DevTokensHolder.sol](../contracts/DevTokensHolder.sol) that includes the following files:
   * [../contracts/MiniMeToken.sol](../contracts/MiniMeToken.sol)